cypress-io/cypress/packages/packherd-require/README.md

 While `1.` and `2.` are very related and work hand in hand, `3.` is unrelated to them and was just added here since it is another feature that requires to intercept module loads.

-## Creating a Bundle with Packherd

-Calling the [packherd function][packherd fn] and providing the desired [packherd opts][packherd opts] will return the `Buffer` of the bundle,  a `meta` [esbuild metafile][esbuild metafile], a `Buffer` containing the sourceMap if it was generated as well as any warnings that esbuild emitted.

-The caller can then store this data or use it for further operations, i.e. to generate a snapshot as is the case for the [v8-snapshot][v8-snapshot] module.

 ## Loading Bundled/Snapshotted Modules with Packherd